Demi the Demoness

 Demi the Demoness is a fictional, humorous, erotic comics character whose fantasy adventures have been published since 1992.
 Demi was created by SS Crompton.
-Demi has appeared in numerous comics crossovers with other characters, including Shaundra, Captain Fortune, Mauvette, Vampirooni, Cassiopeia the Witch, Djustine, Crimson Gash, and adult film stars Tracey Adams, Tabitha Stevens, Deja Sin, and Bonnie Michaels.
+Demi has appeared in numerous comics crossovers with other characters, including Shaundra, Captain Fortune, Mauvette, Vampirooni, Erika Amerika, Cassiopeia the Witch, Djustine, Crimson Gash, and adult film stars Tracey Adams, Tabitha Stevens, Deja Sin, and Bonnie Michaels.

-Over 35 different Demi the Demoness comics have been published.
+Over 40 different Demi the Demoness comics have been published.
 Numerous artists and authors have worked on Demi comics over the years, including Frank Brunner, Tim Vigil, Seppo Makinen, Philo, Ryan Vella, Gus Norman, Enrico Teodorani, Silvano, Diego Simone, Jay Allen Sanford, and many others.
 Demi has also been the subject of T-shirts, dice, a trading card set, a resin model kit, and a movie.
+In 2025 CBR (Comic Book Resources) ranked Demi the Demoness as the 19th best adult comic series of all time.

 Publication history

 Demi the Demoness first appeared in Demi the Demoness #1 by Revolutionary Comics' Carnal Comics imprint in 1992.
 After the publisher, Todd Loren was murdered, the series moved to underground comic publisher Rip Off Press from 1993 to 1997, where eight more Demi comics were published, including a trade paperback collection and a choose-your-own-adventure book.

-Demi was then published by Revisionary Press, the company that took over the Carnal Comics imprint.
-Revisionary published six more Demi titles from 1997 to 2000.
+Demi was then published by Re-Visionary Press, the company that took over the Carnal Comics imprint.
+Re-Visionary published six more Demi titles from 1997 to 2000.
 Demi's ribald adventures were also published in full-color in Oui magazine from 1996 to 1998.

-Carnal spun off from Revisionary in 2000 and Demi has been published in more than a dozen more comics by Carnal since then.
+Carnal spun off from Re-Visionary in 2000 and Demi has been published in more than a dozen more comics by Carnal since then.
 Demi has also appeared in comics published by Eros Comix, MU Press, Hippy Comix, and several smaller publishing ventures.

+In 2024 a successful Kickstarter was launched by Carnal Comics & Discordia Publishing for a 360-page omnibus collection of Demi series.
+The art was enhanced, toned and additional pages were added by Demi's creator/artist S.S Crompton.

 Demi stories have been translated into Swedish and Italian.